When managers ignore employees or focus just on their weaknesses, they double the chances for them to become unproductive.

 If we use this statistic as a base, employees need six pieces of positive feedback for every negative feedback they receive.

-But positive feedback is about more than just saying “good job.”
-57% of people prefer constructive feedback to simple praise or recognition.
+But positive feedback is about more than just saying “great work.”
+57% of people prefer constructive feedback to simple praise or recognition in assessments.

 When giving positive feedback, try to focus on specific examples of what the employee is doing well so they can get an idea of what they should repeat.